AndreiWRW/AndreiWRW/README.md

 ### Hi there 👋!
-Allow me to intriduce myself.
+Allow me to introduce myself.
 My name is Andrei, I work for A1QA as a trainee.
 I can carry out tests, write test documentation, search for defects and create bug-reports, write good test-reports.
 I can help customers to improve the quality of their software, even if they don't know what is it.
 Actually, I can be helpful at any stage of SDLC.
    Furthermore, I am a good team player with an eye for detail (love team sports).
 I am constantly learning and extremely hardworking person.
 I always do my best to complete the tasks.

 <!--